0xMimir/crypto-issues/README.md

     * Create api for coingecko
       * fetch all assets
       * fetch all assets info
-    * Create cron to scan over repositories for issues.
-    * Create cron to check if issue has been closed.
     * Create api routes
     * Create openapi docs